 A resounding YES.

 In each chapter, I learnt so much from Hemingway that I can apply to develop my skills as a writer.
 Each chapter, for me, was a masterclass in writing.

-Each chapter was also a masterclass in thinking – in that it evoked new thoughts and ideas, while also reinforcing old thoughts and ideas.
+Each chapter was also a masterclass in thinking – in that, it evoked new thoughts and ideas while also reinforcing old thoughts and ideas.
 And it challenged my thinking in that it caused me to rethink things to consider if there are other ways to look at them.

 And each chapter was a masterclass in reading – in that it reinforced what I already knew – to be a good writer, I need to be an avid reader.
 Reading helped Hemingway develop his skills as a writer.
 I know it can do the same for me.

 This brings me to: